johnmave126/rl-tracing/ext/README.md

-### Overview of dependency libraries used by Nori
+### Overview of dependency libraries used by Tracer

-Nori requires several utility libraries to function correctly; a full list with explanations is given below.
+[redacted] requires several utility libraries to function correctly; a full list with explanations is given below.
 You should feel free to use any of their functionality in your own submissions—however, you are not required to do so.